The bus that didn't slow down: Boy hurt in speed bump mishap

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-A 13-year-old boy was taken to hospital after a bus driver went too fast through a pair of new speed bumps near Dunedin.
+A 13-year-old boy was taken to hospital after a bus driver went too fast through a pair of new speed bumps.

-Senior Sergeant Anthony Bond, of Dunedin, said a bus was heading from Portobello to Dunedin through Macandrew Bay about 7.45am yesterday morning when the driver went over the bumps.
+Senior Sergeant Anthony Bond said the bus was heading from Portobello to Dunedin through Macandrew Bay about 7.45am yesterday morning when the driver went over the bumps.

 The bus went over the speed bumps, which caused passengers to be thrown up in the air.